If you’re a dad and a sports fan, I already know two things about you:

 The time was finally right.
 The morning after a fantastic game 6 win, and with the series coming back to South Florida for the decisive game 7, I started looking for tickets.

 There they were – four affordable, bunched together plastic seats way up in the nosebleeds.
-If I went through with it, their first taste of live athletic competition wouldn’t come during a meaningless pre-season match, or easy win against a cupcake.
+If I went through with it, their first NBA first game, their first taste of live athletic competition wouldn’t come during a meaningless pre-season match, or easy win against a cupcake.

 I would be throwing them right into the deep end: a winner-take-all, keep-the-season-alive, do-or-die playoff game in front of raucous hometown fans.
 The stakes didn’t get much higher.